CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=MS, answer=[1,2,3,4,5]

-Which of the following are values contained in the array?
+Which of the following are array values contained in the multidimensional array `$data`?

 - `Daron`